mhujer/json-simple-db/README.md

 Requirements
 ------------
-Fio API PHP works with PHP 5.6 or PHP 7.
+JSON SimpleDB works with PHP 5.6 or PHP 7.

 Submitting bugs and feature requests
 ------------------------------------